thejimbirch/catsinmyyard/wp-content/plugins/schema/readme.txt

 == Upgrade Notice ==

+= 1.7 =
+In this release, we have introduced new settings page and step-by-step settings Configuration Wizard.
+Please, update the plugin on your website now to get fixes and enhancements.

+= 1.6.9.8.2 =
+In this release, most of the reported bugs has been fixed.
+Please, update the plugin on your website now to get fixes and enhancements.

 = 1.6.9.8.1 =
-In this update, we have reverted back and removed all changes made in version 1.6.9.8, since it seems to be broken!
-Please, update the plugin on your website now to get fixes.
+In this release, we reverted back to 1.6.9.8, update the plugin on your website now to get fixes.

 = 1.6.9.8 =
 In this release, most of the reported bugs has been fixed, including a fix for Easy Digital Downloads plugin.
 Also, new features has been introduced, example WPHeader and WPFooter markups, and support for ItemList markup on post types archive pages.
 Please, update the plugin on your website now to get fixes and enhancements.